huazhuofeng/phmap-repro/README.md

 A reusable end‑to‑end pipeline for robust cross‑sample marker identification (pseudobulk + edgeR + cross‑sample consistency) on Seurat v5 object.

 > Code for pipeline can be found at the current repository.

+### Interactive web portal
+> An interactive web portal for visualization and exploration of the atlas is available at https://www.phatlas.top.
+The code can be found at https://github.com/jarxunlai/PH-map-online